6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 consistency

 Finding a new walker is stressful.
-Most people avoid it unless absolutely necessary.
+Most people avoid it unless forced.

-Truth 2: The Ones Who Leave Are Often the Least Profitable
+Truth 2: The Clients Who Leave Are Often the Least Healthy

-The clients who resist increases are often the same ones who:
+The ones who resist price increases are often the same ones who:

 negotiate